Chamarru: Governance

 Chamarru Gram Panchayat is the local self-government of the village.
 There are wards, each represented by an elected ward member.
-The present sarpanch is vacant, elected by the ward members.
+The ward members elected a sarpanch.
 The village is administered by the Atchampet Mandal Parishad at the intermediate level of panchayat raj institutions.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 11 schools.
 These schools include 7 Zilla/Mandal Parishad, one KGBV, one State Welfare Residential and two private schools.